jwnukoski/newsletter-signup/README.md

 ## Setup

-You must signup for a MailChimp API key and place it in the server/example_api-key.js file.
-Afterwards, rename it to just 'api-key.js'.
+You need to first need to create an 'api-key.js' with a MailChimp API key, audience ID, and the proper server your key is bound to.
+You can copy or edit and rename 'example_api-key.js'.
+Typically you won't need to modify the base url.

 ## Available Scripts